Vaishnavibadarkhe13/Netflix_Dashboard/README.md

 # METHODOLOGY:
 The goal of this project is to practice creating and interpreting different types of visualizations using real world data.
 I create a minimum of two histogram, two pie chart and one bar graph with matplotlib, seaborn and worldcloud.

-# Vertical Bar Graph of Rating & Horizontal Bar Graph of Top 10 Gerne.
-Netflix1

-# Country wise Map of Total Movies and TV shows by Country & line Area Graph of Total Movies and TV shows by Year.
-Netflix2

 # NETFLIX ANALYSIS DASHBOARD: